 Nurmala Selly Saputri

-Prior to joining SMERU, she was a teaching assistant at the Faculty of Public Health, Universitas Indonesia, and worked in layout at the Jurnal Kesmas in the Faculty of Public Health at Universitas Indonesia.
+Prior to joining SMERU, she was a teaching assistant at the Faculty of Public Health, Universitas Indonesia, and worked as a layout designer at Kesmas Journal of Public Health, Faculty of Public Health, Universitas Indonesia.